alexsemp/Cyber-Project-1/README.md

 - Metricbeat & Filebeat

 These Beats allow us to collect the following information from each machine:
 - They allow us to monitor the logs and locations specified by the user.
 They also allow us to keep record metrics from the services running on each server and how they are performing.
-You may find logstash
+Examples:

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to _____.
+- Copy the install-elk.yml file to /etc/ansible/install-elk.yml.
-- Update the _____ file to include...
+- Update the Ansible Hosts file to include:
+  - [elk]
+  - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook: ansible-playbook /etc/ansible/elk_install.yml, and navigate to http://20.114.128.48:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- YAML or YML files are the playbooks and they get copied into the ansible folder.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The host file is the file you want to update to make ansible run the playbook on a specific machine.
+The filebeat file is where you want to specify the location to install it and yyou have to SSH into the VM you want to install Elk and then run the commands through the command line.
+H
 - Navigate to: http://20.114.128.48:5601/app/kibana to see if the Elk server is running.

 ### These are potential commands you may want to use:
 - Use ansible-playbook <playbook-filename.yml> to run playbooks
 - Nano to update files
 - Ctrl O to save then Ctrl X to exit file config
-- ssh user@ip to enter certain servers
+- sudo docker ps